shrey141102/PythonProjects/README.md

 ### Memory Tiles
 Test your photographic memory with this nostalgic game of matching pairs of tiles.
 Learn tkinter for GUI and game logic in Python.

+### Timed Math Challenge
+This simple Python script is an arithmetic quiz game that generates random arithmetic problems for the user to solve.

 ## Intermediate Level Projects